← Back to 史記

 使

-And Kong Jin made the world cast and make tools, and within three years he was appointed as Great Farmer and ranked among the nine ministers.
-And Sang Hongyang became the Great Farmer Assistant, managed various accounting affairs, and gradually established equal transport to circulate goods.
+Kong Jin directed the empire's casting and manufacture of tools, and within three years he was appointed Great Farmer, ranking among the Nine Ministers.
+Sang Hongyang became Assistant to the Great Farmer, took charge of accounting affairs, and gradually established the equal-transport system to circulate goods.

 28

-They began to order that clerks could enter grain to supplement offices, with lang up to six hundred shi.
+They began allowing clerks to contribute grain in exchange for office, with palace gentlemen receiving posts up to six hundred shi.

 29